Introduction

 - Getting started — install, import, render

-- Playground — try all 20 diagram types live
+- Playground — try any diagram type live

 - API reference